ChillarAnand/avilpage.com/posts/2021/06/lesser-know-useful-utilities-for-mac.md

 <!--
-.. title: Lesser Know Useful Utilities For Mac
+.. title: Lesser Know Useful Utilities For MacBook
 .. slug: lesser-know-useful-utilities-for-mac
 .. date: 2021-06-11 08:00:00 UTC+06:30
-.. tags:
+.. tags: macbook
-.. category:
+.. category: tech
 .. link:
-.. description:
+.. description: Most productive but lesser known useful utilities for Macbook
 .. type: text
 -->

 ### Introduction

 When using Mac, there are few utilities which come in handy for day to day operations and also aid in productivity.

 Here are some of the useful but lesser know utilities for mac.